PROFIT: A Specialized Optimizer for Deep Fine Tuning: Method

-The prior theorem establishes that \ourmethod{} accomplishes precisely what it seeks to do: even if the old data is no longer available, \ourmethod{} allows us to train as if we can still compute the full loss function of the old data.
+The prior theorem establishes that \ourmethod{} accomplishes precisely what it seeks to do: even if the old data are no longer available, \ourmethod{} allows us to train as if we can still compute the full loss function of the old data.
 As the system moves further away from the old equilibrium, we are able to restore some of the function of that equilibrium through these regularized updates.
-Notably, there is a case where \ourmethod{} leads to a trivial update.
+In particular, there is a case where \ourmethod{} leads to a trivial update.
+Intuitively, since the model converged, moving away from the minimum creates a gradient ($-\Delta$) that points back toward it.
+PROFIT leverages this implicit gradient to regularize the update on the new task.